 Author contributions.
 SM, JR, and PV were responsible for the overall conceptualization of the study.
-SM wrote all the computer codes and 560 performed all the data analysis.
-SM, PV, and KD were involved in the writing and editing of the manuscript
+SM wrote all the computer codes and performed all the data analyses.
+SM, PV, and KD were involved in the writing and editing of the paper.

 Competing interests.
 At least one of the (co-)authors is a member of the editorial board of Wind Energy Science.
+The peer-review process was guided by an independent editor, and the authors also have no other competing interests to declare.